Do Go On - 448 - The Curse of the Lottery Winner

 Karen's a pillar of the community.

-Yeah, she's fantastic.
+Yeah,

 You're a piece of shit.

-Yeah.
 In comparison to Karen.

-I remember I sold a big winning ticket one time and I got the phone call and said, Oh, someone from the Herald Son of something.
+I remember I sold a big winning ticket one time

 Do you want to comment on selling the ticket?

-I said, Oh, it was a real thrill.
+I said, oh, it was a real thrill.

 This guy's charming as fuck.

-I can't believe it.
+Can't believe it.

-And then the boss came in and said, did you speak to the media?
+And then the boss came in and said,

 And he chewed me out.

-I said, that was a big thrill.
+I said it was a big thrill.

-I was 16.
+I'm like, I'm sorry, I was 16.

 I didn't know.

-They asked a question.
+They asked it.

-I just answered.
+I should just answer?

-Dave, should we consider firing Matt for not having enough personality?
+should we consider firing Matt

 Oh my God.

-Not enough.
+Not enough?

 My God.

-And he's always, actually for me, he's got a little too much.
+Actually, for me, he's got a little too much.

-Yeah.
-And he's always y Actually, for me, he's got a little too much.
 Yeah, and he's always yapping to the media.

 It's embarrassing.

-So this has all been really just a bit of a lead up to the main story.
+just a bit of a lead-up to the main story.

-And this first one, it's kind of it's she's known as the unluckiest lottery winner.
+it's kind of, it's, she's known as the unlucky

-Her name is Tonda Dickerson, which is a beautiful name.
+Her name is Tonda Dickerson,

-This was suggested by two people, Emma Sharp from Sunny Brunswick and Isaac from Tacoma
+This was suggested by two people,

-in either Western Australia or Washington.
+either Western Australia or Washington.

-Or maybe just a place called Waa.
+Or maybe just a place called Wa.

-That one was a little more likely to be honest.
+That one was a little more likely,

-But before I get into that story about Tonda, there's so many horror stories for lotto
+But before I get into that story about Tonda,

 I actually have to come clean and say that I am a lottery winner.